premsachade/Credit-Card-Transaction-using-Face-Recognition/README.md

 ## **Technologies Used**

 * C#
+* Emgu CV (2.2.1)

 #

 ## **Installation**

 * Open Visual Studio and select "Open a project or a solution".
-* Browse to the directory where the repository is cloned and then select folder V1.
+* Browse to the directory where the repository is cloned and then select folder V2.
 * Then navigate to ATMclassLibrary folder and then select **ATMclassLibrary.sln**.
 * Start Debug to generate **ATMclassLibrary.dll** which is used for ATMClienteApp.
 * Close Project and "Open a project or a solution".
 * Then navigate to ATMClienteApp folder and then select **ATMClienteApp.sln**.
 * Check if ATMclassLibrary under References is loaded or not.
+* Also Check " Emgu.
+CV "," Emgu.CV.UI " and " Emgu.Util " are loaded in References or not.
-* Start Debug and ATM application will run providing similar experience to an actual ATM.
+* Start Debug and ATM application will run providing similar experience to an actual ATM with either login using four digit PIN or using his/her face for login.

 #